Yuen Ka Ying: Junior

 Yuen made her international debut at the 2005 Asian Junior Wushu Championships in Singapore where she won a silver medal in nandao and a bronze medal in nangun.
-She then competed in the 2006 World Junior Wushu Championships in Kuala Lumpur and earned a silver medal in nangun and a bronze medal in nanquan.
+She then competed in the 2006 World Junior Wushu Championships in Kuala Lumpur, earning another silver (nangun) and bronze (nanquan).

 Senior

-Yuen had her senior debut at the 2007 World Wushu Championships in China where he won a gold medal in duilian and obtained 6th place in nandao and nangun.
-She then competed in the 2008 Asian Wushu Championships in Macau where he won a silver medal in nandao.
+Yuen had her senior debut at the 2007 World Wushu Championships in China where he won a gold medal in duilian and a 6th-place finish in nandao and nangun.
+She then competed in the 2008 Asian Wushu Championships in Macau where she won a silver medal in nandao.
 She was then a triple silver medalist in nanquan, nandao, and duilian at the 2009 World Wushu Championships in Toronto.

 In 2012, Yuen won a bronze medal in nanquan at the Asian Wushu Championships in Hanoi.
 The following year, she won silver medals in duilian at the 2013 East Asian Games and the 2013 World Wushu Championships in Kuala Lumpur in addition to a bronze medal in nandao at the world championships.
 At the 2015 World Wushu Championships, she won a gold medal in duilian and a silver medal in nangun, followed by a silver medal in nanquan and a bronze medal in duilian at the 2016 Taolu World Cup.
 She then competed in the 2018 Asian Games where she won the bronze medal in women's nanquan.
 Her last competition was at the 2019 World Wushu Championships where she won the gold medal in duilian.